xyphro/UsbGpib/README.md

 The source code of the Boot loader (slightly modified LUFA MassStorage Boot loader) and the main USBGPIB converter are located in the "SW" subdirectory.
 At the time of publication LUFA 170418 release was used, with GCC as compiler.

 Note: The Software is compatible with any HW revision in this repository.
 For REV 1 and REV 2 hardware you don't need different SW images.
+The only effect of running a software version that doesn't match the hardware version is that the LEDs won't light up as expected.

 ## Binaries

 For those, that just want to create their own device, I've included the binary output in the "SW/binaries" subdirectory.
+The source code for version 1 and 2 is compiled from the same file, therefore the name of the compiled BIN or HEX files will be the same for both versions of the software.

 # Using the device